sdil/personal-blog/content/blog/11-how-i-envision-my-future.md

 ---
-title: How I Envision My Future In the Next 10 Years as a 25 Years Old Software Engineer
+title: "How I Envision My Future In the Next 10 Years as a 25 Years Old Software Engineer"
 date: 2020-06-18
+slug: "envision-career"
+description: "How I Envision My Future In the Next 10 Years as a 25 Years Old Software Engineer"
+keywords: ["Career", "Programming"]
+draft: false
-tags:
+tags: ["Career", "Programming"]
-  - Career
-  - Programming
+math: false
+toc: true
 ---

 ![Planning my future be like…](https://miro.medium.com/max/400/0*iPLlmK_5JCe-jwtY)